IMPORTANT: COVID-19 UPDATE

 Professional custom braces and compression hosiery in Burlington.
-Helps reduce knee, ankle, elbow and foot pain and are effective in helping your recovery from injury.
+Helps reduce knee, ankle, elbow and foot pain and is effective in helping your recovery from injury.
 Free advice and information to help your condition.
-Sleeves, stockings, socks and supports supplied and professionally fitted.
+Sleeves, stockings, socks and supports are supplied and professionally fitted.

 Examples of the available braces, sleeves and supports: